spejchinoskiiw/parkly-backend/how-we-work.md

 The AI asked several questions and then generated two of the spec files and was later prompted to generate the rest.

-Some prompt examples used with Cursor:
+### Some prompt examples used with Cursor:

-This prompt gave an unsatisfactory result, the agent added new scope to the output, not present in the prompt
+This prompt gave an unsatisfactory result, the agent added new scope to the output, not present in the prompt:

 ```
 I need you now to begin working on Locations and Parking Spots.
 Do not expand on the features outside of the following provided scope, write unit tests for EVERY custom class you create, put custom helper methods in util classes and put domain logic in DomainService classes, keep controllers short.
 Use Laravel code wherever possible eg. authorization should be done via Gates not custom code.